Aksachlisimo/smart-brain/README.md

 # SmartBrain App :
-## Smart-brain(FrontEnd code ) of this amazing app that's detect faces in your images, why not try it yourself by simply following these steps 🤩 :
+## Smart-brain (Front-end code) of this amazing app that's detect faces in your images, why not try it yourself by simply following these steps 🤩 :

 1. Clone this repo
 2. Run `npm install`